balexander16/PictureQuest/docs/milestone.md

 * Camera2 api is implemented and capturing an image to internal storage on the android device.
 * Navigation through three fragments, scene, choice, and camera handled throigh nav-graph.
     * Opening fragment is Scene, which currently displays one scene taken from the database.
       * Still deciding how to implement this in a user friendly experience.
 It is currently in a simple list view not to complicate things.
-Will most likely use some scrolling text contained within an area that will be ontop of an image of a scroll or something like that.
+Will most likely use some scrolling text contained within an area that will be ontop of an image of a scroll or another way to create an aesthetically pleasing and thematic display.
     * Bottom Navigation links to a total of three fragments.
       * Scene is mentioned above.
       * Choice is currently an empty placeholder fragment.